 Creating tables using other events calendar plugins

 The above instructions explain how to create a table of upcoming events using The Events Calendar plugins by Modern Tribe.
-If you're using a different plugin such as Event Espresso or Events Manager, you can still use Posts Table Plugin to display events in a table.
-However the syntax for the shortcode will be different.
+If you're using a different plugin such as Event Espresso or Events Manager, you can still use the Posts Table Plugin to display events in a table.
+However, the syntax for the shortcode will be different.

-You'll need to send a support request to the events plugin author to ask the correct terminology.
-Specifically, you need to know the name of the events custom post type, plus the custom fields and taxonomies used to store the event data.
+You'll need to send a support request to the events plugin author to ask for the correct terminology.
+Specifically, you need to know the name of the events' custom post type, plus the custom fields and taxonomies used to store the event data.
 To help you with this, here's some wording to send them:

 "Hi, I'm using the Posts Table Pro plugin to display a list of upcoming events on my website.
 I need some information about the data that your plugin stores for my events so that I can display it in the table.
 Please could you tell me:

 - The slug of the custom post type used for the events

 - The slug for the following pieces of data and whether each one is a custom field/meta field or taxonomy (now add a list of all the columns you want to display in the table - e.g. event date, date, category, price)